 If the original victim of the theft hasn’t submitted a police report after 7 days, we’ll re-enable the item for sale.
 If they submit a police report at any time, the item will remain disabled.
 At this point, the item can only be re-enabled in certain circumstances at the request of the original victim of theft.

-If your item is displaying a “suspicious activity” or “under review” alert and you believe this item has been flagged incorrectly, please submit a ticket to our User Safety team, selecting Fraudulent Activity and Other Safety & Security Concerns → Report suspicious activity warning on my NFT.
+If your item is displaying a “suspicious activity” or “under review” alert and you believe this item has been flagged incorrectly, please submit a ticket to our User Safety team, selecting Fraudulent Activity, Safety and Security Concerns → Report suspicious activity warning on my NFT.
 Make sure to include your wallet address and the OpenSea URL for the item.